Victorian Architecture Awards: 2024 Awards

 In 2024 the AIA Victoria Chapter received the largest total entries of all Australian States and Territories chapters with 228 submissions across 15 categories for judging.
 At the awards held on Friday 7 June 2024 a total of 15 named awards, 24 architecture awards and 22 commendations were presented.

 2025 Awards

 In 2025 the AIA Victoria Chapter received a total of 384 submissions across 15 categories with 126 projects shortlisted for the awards.
 The awards were held on 27 June 2025 presenting a total of 19 named awards, 21 architecture awards, and 17 commendations.

+2026 Awards

+On 24 April 2026, 120 projects were shortlisted in 15 categories.
+A total of 64 winners and commendations were announced at the awards night held on 19 June 2026.

 Publications

-To mark the 75th Victorian Architecture Awards in 2003, the Institute published Judging Architecture – Issues, Divisions, Triumphs, which lists all awards since 1929.
+To mark the 75th Victorian Architecture Awards in 2003, the Institute published Judging Architecture – Issues, Divisions, Triumphs, which listed all awards from 1929 to 2003.